-GRE Calculator Policy: Can You Use a Calculator During the Test?
+Can You Use a Calculator on the GRE?

 Calculator?
 Yes!
 But…

-Yes, the GRE does provide a simple on-screen calculator specifically for use during the quantitative section.
-This calculator is available for certain questions that involve calculations, but its functionality is limited compared to traditional physical calculators.
+Yes, the GRE does provide a simple, on-screen calculator during the quantitative section, but its functionality is limited compared to traditional hand-held calculators.
+It can do about as much as the most basic calculator apps you find on cell phones.

 Math or problem-solving?

-Calculators are tools, right?
-And just like any tool, how effective they are depends on how we use them.
-Now, when it comes to the GRE, the challenge is not really the math itself.
+When it comes to the GRE, the challenge is not really the math itself.
 Rather, the challenge is how we approach and solve the problems.
-Believe it or not, many test-takers actually find that they don’t need a calculator for a lot of the questions–the test makers know that time is short so if a question seems to require complicated calculations, look to the answers, as there may be a shortcut.
-In this instance, refining our problem-solving strategies may lead to better results than calculations.
+Believe it or not, many test-takers actually find that they don’t need a calculator for a lot of the questions.
+How can that be 🤔?
+Here’s a fun fact: The test makers know that time is short; therefore, if a question seems to require a bunch of complicated calculations, look to the answers.
+The answers often provide shortcuts to the solution–some value options are just way too big or small and can be eliminated immediately or after working a couple steps of the problem.
+Relying on the power of the process of elimination (POE), is very likely a faster, calculator-free way to get to the correct answer.

 Calculator strategy